• ||श्री:|| Home

 This day is further sanctified by the celebration of Mātangī Jayantī, honoring the Mahāvidyā who embodies knowledge, creativity, and the mastery of sacred speech.
 Governing the subtle realms of sound and thought, Mātangī refines perception and harmonizes the mind with the cosmic rhythms of truth.
 She holds a deep connection to Sūrya Graha—the illuminator of consciousness and the eternal ātman (Self)—guiding the soul’s expression through the purity of voice, wisdom, and inner sovereignty.

-Finally, Aksaya Trtīyā also coincides with Paraśurāma Jayantī—the birth anniversary of Bhagavān Paraśurāma, the sixth avatāra of Viṣnu, the divine warrior-sage whose fierce incarnation saw him wield the paraśu (axe) against the ksatriya (political / ruling) seat to restore dharma and renew a more righteous society.
+Finally, Aksaya Trtīyā also coincides with Paraśurāma Jayantī—the birth anniversary of Bhagavān Paraśurāma, the sixth avatāra of Viṣnu, the divine warrior-sage, connected to Śukra Graha (Venus), whose fierce incarnation saw him wield the paraśu (axe) against the ksatriya (political/ruling) seat to restore dharma and renew a more righteous society.

 ॐ नमो नारायणाय | Om Namo Nārāyanāya